mwprcvl/narwhal/docs/6_stmoritz.md

 ## Purpose

 Document the steps involved in setting up containers containing a Python development environment and a PostgreSQL database.
+This information is also captured in a working example [here](../stmoritz).
+The Docker images for each container are available for [PostgreSQL](https://hub.docker.com/r/mwprcvl/stmoritz_db), [Python](https://hub.docker.com/r/mwprcvl/stmoritz_py), and [R](https://hub.docker.com/r/mwprcvl/stmoritz_rs).

 ## Prerequisites